Tax Smart Gifts.

 Telephone: 1-800-567-2264 ext 224

-- Contact Finance Department at cbm for the Gift of Securities Direct Transfer Form and complete it;
+- Please complete the attached Gift of Securities Direct Transfer Form

 - Give one copy to your broker and one to cbm’s finance department;